table1/framework-site/content/collections/doc_guides/git.md

 ### Commit Identity

-Framework manages two levels of git identity:

-**GitHub Identity**: Your GitHub username and email, used for commits and repository operations.

-**Git Identity Override**: Optional local overrides if you want commits attributed to a different name or email than your GitHub identity.
+Framework manages your git identity directly.
+Configure the name and email you want on commits once in the GUI (or via git config), and Framework reuses that for project initialization.
+If the identity is missing, Framework skips the initial auto-commit and prints guidance—set `user.name` and `user.email` to enable auto-commits.

 ### Git Hooks